pirovc/genome_updater/README.md

 Usage:
 ------

-- On the first run, genome_updater creates a folder (-o) for the database files and downloads the current version based on selected parameters (database, organism group, refseq category, assembly level and file type(s))
+- On the first run, genome_updater creates a folder (-o) and downloads the current version (with timestamp) based on selected parameters (database, organism group, refseq category, assembly level and file type(s))
-- The same command executed again will identify previous files and update the database
+- The same command executed again will identify previous files and update the folder with the current version, keeping track of changes and just downloading updated files

+genome_updater also:
-- MD5 check is available with the option -m
+- checks for MD5 with the option -m
-- Check for updates with the -k option (first time or update)
+- checks only for updates with the -k option (first time or update) without changing the current version
-- genome_updater can re-download missing files and remove extra files from the database folder (-x)
+- re-downloads missing files and removes extra files from the database folder (-x)
-- Only re-download missing files without looking for updates with -i
+- fixes current version without looking for updates with -i
-- Is it possible to obtain the taxonomic database version on each run by activating the parameter -a
+- downloads the taxonomic database version on each run by activating the parameter -a
-- Extended reports for downloaded files for better integration are available (-u and -r)
+- provides extended reports for better integration in other tools (-u and -r)

 Running examples:
 -----------------